Miami Hurricanes: Women's swimming and diving

 In 2009, the University of Miami's women's swimming team finished 8th nationally with 219 points at the ACC Championships and 24th with 25 points at the NCAA Championships.
 The team has twice won the AIAW national championship (in 1975 and 1976).
 The team's home meets are held at the Whitten University Center Pool on the University of Miami campus in Coral Gables.
 The University of Miami does not currently have a varsity men's swimming team.

 Home swimming and diving meets are held at the Whitten University Center Pool on the University of Miami campus in Coral Gables.

 Women's track and field

 One of the University of Miami's most notable track and field athletes is Lauryn Williams, who earned nine All-American honors.
-International in the 100 meter dash, Williams won the silver medal at the 2004 Athens Olympics, the gold medal at the 2005 World Championships in Athletics, and finished fifth at the 2009 World Championships in Athletics.
+International in the 100 meter dash, Williams won the silver medal at the 2004 Summer Olympics in Athens, the gold medal at the 2005 World Championships in Athletics in Helsinki, and finished fifth at the 2009 World Championships in Athletics in Berlin.

 In July 2008, Mike Ward, who served for five years as the University of Miami's assistant track and field coach and for 11 years as head coach, retired.
 Amy Deem, who had been the women's coach for 17 years, was appointed the University of Miami's director of track and field/cross country.

 The University of Miami track and field team plays its home meets at Cobb Stadium on the University of Miami's Coral Gables campus.